The $S_n$-equivariant top weight Euler characteristic of $M_{g,n}$: Introduction

+The $S_n$-action on the graph complex $K^{(g,n)}$ preserves the subspaces spanned by graphs with a fixed underlying stable graph, i.e., the graph obtained by forgetting all marked points and stabilizing.
 In Section~\ref{sec:sum-over-automorphisms}, we show that the resulting contribution $z_G$ to $z_g$ from each of the finitely many underlying stable graphs $G$ is a signed sum, over the automorphisms of $G$, of monomials in the inhomogeneous power sums $P_\lambda$ and their inverses.
 The pairs $(G,\tau)$, where $\tau \in \Aut(G)$, that occur in these sums may be regrouped according to the quotients $G/\tau$, understood as ``orbigraphs" in a sense made precise in Section~\ref{sec:orbigraphs}.
 The contributions of the orbigraphs are analyzed using a series of push-forwards of ``orbi-sums'' over groupoids (Lemma~\ref{lem:orbi-counting}), from which we deduce: \begin{proposition} where $k,m,r,s,a,d$ satisfy the conditions in Theorem~\ref{thm:faber-conj}. \end{proposition} The integral denotes an orbi-sum over the groupoid $\mathrm{OG}^{\mathrm{stat},\mathrm{red}}_{(g,m,r,s,a,d)}$ defined in Lemma~\ref{lem:stat-red-coprod}, whose objects are {\em static} and {\em reduced} orbigraphs with associated numerical parameters $g,m,r,s,a,d$.
 The terms ${\mathcal R}_* \sss$, $\ttt$, and $\uuu$ are functions on reduced static orbigraphs defined in Corollary~\ref{cor:s-t-u} and \ref{def:reduction-functor}.
 The contributions of the three terms are calculated in Proposition~\ref{prop:u}, Lemma~\ref{lem:s}, and Lemma~\ref{lem:orbifold-euler}, whence the formula of Theorem~\ref{thm:faber-conj} follows. \begin{remark} Each numerical parameter in Theorem~\ref{thm:faber-conj} and Proposition~\ref{prop:orbisum-intro} has a natural graph theoretic interpretation, e.g., if the orbigraph $G/\tau$ is in $\mathrm{OG}^{\mathrm{stat},\mathrm{red}}_{(g,m,r,s,a,d)}$, then $g$ is the genus of $G$, $m$ is the order of $\tau$, and $r$ is the genus of the ordinary graph underlying $G/\tau$.
 See Sections~\ref{sec:orbigraphs}--\ref{sec:static-structure} for details. \end{remark}